mermaid-js/mermaid/docs/mermaidAPI.md

 ### diagramMarginX

-margin to the right and left of the sequence diagram **Default value 50**.
+margin to the right and left of the sequence diagram.
+**Default value 50**.

 ### diagramMarginY